The Black Mountain tribes

-Black Mountain (Tor Ghar), is located in Hazara division of the Khyber Pakhtunkhwa province of Pakistan.
-Tor Ghar is Pushto word which means Tor (Black) Ghar (Mountain).
-It is also called Kala Dhaka, which means the same as its Pushto name; in Hindko a local language spoken by the people of Tanawal and Agror which are located on eastern side of Tor Ghar, however, the original name of this mountain is Tor Ghar.
-Tor Ghar lies to the east of the River Indus from Thakot to Darband.
-The total length of this mountain is about twenty five to thirty miles and its average height about 8000 feet above sea level.
-It ascends from the Indus basin at its southern end near the village of Kiara and goes up to its watershed near the village Baradar; then it runs north-east by north to the point on the crest known as Chitabat.
+The Black Mountain (Tor Ghar), is located in the Hazara Division of the Khyber Pakhtunkhwa province of Pakistan.
+Tor Ghar is a Pashto phrase which means Black (Tor) Mountain (Ghar).
+It is also called Kala Dhaka, which means the same thing as its Pushto name; in Hindko a local language spoken by the people of Tanawal and Agror, which are located on southern and eastern side of Tor Ghar.
+Tor Ghar lies to the east of the Indus River from Thakot to Darband.
+The total length of the mountain is about twenty five to thirty miles and its average height is about 8000 ft feet above sea level.
+Machai Sar is the highest peak, which is 9817 ft above sea level.
+It ascends from the Indus river basin at its southern end near the village of Kiara and goes up to its watershed near the village Baradar; then it runs north-east by north to the point on the crest known as Chitabat.
 From here the range runs due north, finally descending to the Indus by two large spurs, at the foot of the easternmost of which lies Thakot.
 The Indus, after passing Thakot, turns westward along the northern foot of the mountain until it washes the western of the two aforementioned spurs, when it takes a sharp bend to the south, and runs below and parallel to the western foot of this mountain range.